Stacksat (POGS & SSR / TEX / SCE)

 TEX / SCE) [Joel Powell]

-• SCE (Selective Communications Experiment) carries a variable frequency transmitter to study ionospheric effects at various RF frequencies, and is also designed to demonstrate message store and forward techniques.
-Six low cost ground stations were designed, built and located around the world to operate these spacecraft.
+• SCE (Selective Communications Experiment) carried a variable frequency transmitter to study ionospheric effects at various RF frequencies, and was also designed to demonstrate message store and forward techniques.

 Nation: USA